What is Employee Engagement?

 To measure the level of employee participation in your organization, you need to identify what your organization is doing well, along with where you need to improve.
 With the right tools for measuring engagement, you will be able to build a strong engagement strategy.
 Measuring employee engagement is not concrete, and there are various ways of getting the results.

 Transparency paves the way for an organization to be successful long term.
-Transparency builds trust between employees, boosts morale and builds an ethical culture in an organization.
+It builds trust between employees boosts morale and builds an ethical culture in an organization.
 A transparent work culture promotes the flow of information freely between departments, and it strives to improve constructive communication.

 Organizations need to have a concrete strategy for long term success.
 This starts with the kind of employees you hire, the kind of work culture that you build and the brand that you promote.
 Long term success defines a vision of where your company would be, say in the next 2-5 years.
 Having long term goals often sheds light on short term decision making in any organization.